 After the installation, the recorder supports only one IP camera.
-For the full functionality, get a license key from the supplier.
-To get the license key, send the MAC address of the recorder and the serial number to the supplier of the system.
-The serial number is on the cover of the DVMS Installation CD.
+For the full functionality, install a license key.
+To get the license key, send the MAC address of the recorder to your supplier.

-You can also add more camera channels to a recorder by getting a new license key.
+You can also add more camera channels and features such as VCA capabilities to a recorder by getting a new license key.

-To specify a license key:
+To import a license key:

-- On the System tab, under Licenses, double-click the recorder that you want to update. - In the License Information dialog box, copy the MAC address and send it to the supplier of the system together with serial number of the software.
-In return, you will receive the license key. - 3.
-In the License Information dialog box, click Update License Key and type the license key in the given boxes.
-Then click OK.
-The system is updated and System Manager is closed.
+386.On the System tab, under Licenses, double-click the recorder that you want to update.

+387. In the License Information dialog box, copy the MAC address and send it to the supplier.
+In return, you will receive the license key.

-When you restart System Manager, the specified functionality will be available.
+388. Copy the new license key to clipboard.

+389. In the License Information dialog box, click Import license from clipboard

+390. Click OK.
+The system is updated immediately.